-For TEA Use Only Adjustments and/or annotations made TEVAS EDUSATION ASENSY on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 057-814 Standard Application System (SAS) County-District No. by telephone/e-mall/FAX on School Years 2010-2013 by of TEA.
-Amendment No. Texas Title I Priority Schools Grant Schedule #4B-Program Description Part 2: Project Management Con Section A: LEA (District) Capacity Responses are limited to one page each, front side only, with a font size no smaller than 9 point (Arial or Verdana).
-LEA Support - Describe how the LE supporting the campus' school impro A will structure and implement an individual or overnent efforts. office with responsibility for The School Improvement Coordinator will be responsible for coordinating the develop ment of new programs relating to this and practicality; coordinating the initial stages o modifications or changes in existing programs.
-T on and liaison duties with campus personnel to expedite strategizing, planning, forecasting, allocating resources, and measuring performance pertaining to this grant. •
+For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 057-814 on this page have been confirmed with Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 Amendment No. Texas Title I Priority Schools Grant Schedule #4B-Program Description Part 2: Project Management Cont.
+Section A: LEA (District) Capacity Responses are limited to one page each, front side only, with a font size no smaller than 9 point (Arial or Verdana).
+LEA Support - Describe how the LEA will structure and implement an individual or office with responsibility for supporting the campus' school improvement efforts.
+The School Improvement Coordinator will be responsible for coordinating the development of new programs relating to this grant, and evaluating their potential and practicality; coordinating the initial stages of the development of new programs relating to this grant and conducting modifications or changes in existing programs.
+The School Improvement Coordinator will also perform project coordination and liaison duties with campus personnel to expedite strategizing, planning, forecasting, allocating resources, and measuring performance pertaining to this grant.

-Adjustments and/or annotations made on this page have been confirmed with
+For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 057-814 on this page have been confirmed with Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 of TEA.
+Amendment No. Texas Title I Priority Schools Grant Schedule #4B-Program Description Part 2: Project Management Cont.
 Section A: LEA (District) Capacity Responses are limited to one page each, front side only, with a font size no smaller than 9 point (Arial or Verdana).
 Program Continuation and Sustainability - Describe how the LEA will sustain the campus reforms after the funding period ends.
 Program Continuation